He headed from Houston down into the gulf, hoping to make some money and produce a better life for his family.

 On an otherwise typical day, he finds himself hurt in an accident that takes from him his health and his capacity to earn a living for his family.

 Different versions of this story happen every day for the Texas residents who commit their lives to making the oil industry go.
 Even dangerous jobs have legal protections, though.
-Those oil industry workers who make sacrifices have a chance to file a legal claim with the help of a good Texas lawyer when they're hurt.
+Those oil industry workers who make sacrifices have a chance to file a legal claim with the help of a good Texas injury lawyer when they're hurt in an oilfield offshore drilling accident.

 Because many oil industry workers spend a significant amount of their time offshore and on rigs, they might be covered under many federal laws including, but not limited to: The Jones Act, The Death on the High Seas Act, The Oil Pollution Act (OPA) (33 U.S. Code Chapter 40), The Division of Longshore and Harbor Workers' Compensation (U.S. Department of Labor) and The Outer Continental Shelf Lands Act.